vicgoodall/book-awards/README.md

 - The primary key, id, is the unique value used in the backend to associate teachers to students, in a one to many relationship.
 - This could be built upon in future, to be able to delete teachers fairly easily, as it would cascade down to delete their students' accounts and in turn their reviews, as currently composed within the model.
 - The user's email is used as their login id, and therefore is also unique.
 The system prohibits another user being created with the same email address.
+- A Teacher record by default is given the value 1 in its Roles column.

 ## Create a Student account
 ![create student account screen](../book-awards/bookreviews/static/assets/design-images/Create%20Student%20Account.png)